-The Issuer is the parent company of the Group, which as of the date of this Information Memorandum, is comprised of 53 companies.
+The Guarantor is the parent company of the Group, which as of the date of this Information Memorandum, is comprised of approximately 80 companies, including the Issuer.
 The Group conducts its operations through directly and indirectly owned subsidiaries and joint ventures.